codefinity/oeuvre/README.md

 ## How To Make Principles Of Evolution Work for Architecture

-#### Lessons worth learning from real world evolution.
+#### Lessons worth learning from real world evolution

+> The Galls Law states that, “A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+You have to start over, beginning with a working simple system.”

-- Trial and errors cannot be avoided to arrive at the design
+1. Iteration cannot be avoided to arrive at the design

+It's difficult to to arrive at a optimal design without indulging in a bit or trial on error.
+It's cheaper to do trial and errors on the drawing board first before inplementing them.
+Afer implementing, some iterations will be required.

-- Business logic is the genetic code and should be at the core
+2. Business logic is the genetic code and should be at the core

-- Requirements are the environment.
+3. Requirements are the environment.

-- Paradoxes will always be there
+4. Paradoxes will always be there

 - Framework must allow for experimentation